TRIGGER WARNING: Details here also appear in the post, “Dear Abuser.” The following account may be triggering for abuse survivors.

 Because he was still regularly and actively participating in church, I had convinced myself that he was really a good guy.
 I rationalized the irrational grooming and psychological tormenting, and I had minimized the hints he’d made about “all” the times I was sleeping (but all of the internal conflict I experienced was sadly documented in my teenage diary).

 I was being paranoid, I told myself.
 This was a good guy, a friend.
 And he wouldn’t hurt me again.
 I was wrong.
 He would hurt me again.
 And again.
 He felt no remorse about hurting me.

-It was calculated behavior.
-Predatory behavior.
 I was in Virginia visiting with friends and talking to a guy I liked.
 Innocent fun.
 Yet, while at the theme park and at church, my abuser found several occasions to get close to me and whisper more bizarre stuff, “I know this guy likes you.
 You really like this guy, huh?”
 This was no romantic encounter.
-It was sick.
+It was an unnerving, controlling encounter.